 2:00 PM — How to Network Like a Pro

 Networking isn’t just about exchanging business cards—it’s about developing meaningful relationships.
-Alison Scott will lead attendees through actionable skills and strategies to get the most out of networking events—to build lasting connections, get leads, and grow your business!
+Alison Scott, Toraya Miller and JJ MCKay will lead attendees through actionable skills and strategies to get the most out of networking events—to build lasting connections, get leads, and grow your business!

 3:00 PM — Conference Concludes